How much money you need "in the bank" when you retire depends on many factors, including the following:

 Unexpected events.
 It makes sense to leave a cushion for unexpected events, such as a child who needs help or the need for long-term care.
 The latter can insured against with long-term care insurance, the premiums for which would also have to be added to the budget.

 When you will retire.
-The sooner you retire, the more years you'll have to cover from savings and investments and the more likely that an unexpected event will occur.
+The sooner you retire, the more years you'll have to cover from savings and investments, and the more likely it is that an unexpected event will occur.

 With all of these questions answered, you can determine how much you need invested to retire.
 Here's an example:

 A healthy couple determines that they need $120,000 a year to live the way they would like, factoring in all of their expenses as well as likely taxes.
 They have no pension, but they have a combined Social Security income of $36,000 a year.
 This means that they will need to generate $84,000 a year from their savings and investments, or $7,000 a month.

 In that case, assuming they want to cover their needs up to age 100, they should have the following amounts saved up at these retirement ages: